hamburgerghini1/garuda_dotfiles_2023/README.md

 Repo also includes sway-interactive-screenshot binary (https://github.com/moverest/sway-interactive-screenshot) It's found at .config/sway/scripts

-There is also pw-volume https://github.com/smasher164/pw-volume , no idea if that works since I have not figured out how to control volume...
+There is also pw-volume https://github.com/smasher164/pw-volume , no idea if that works since I have not figured out how to control volume... (this is solved by installing pulseaudio-utils on fedora and debian, arch has pw-volume on the aur)

 Screenshot
 ![alt text](https://github.com/hamburgerghini1/garuda_dotfiles_2023/blob/main/screenshot_2023-04-24T19%3A15%3A33.png)